YimikaD/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that create an alias
+Script that prints hello user